antonmry/galiglobal/src/jbake/content/blog/2021/20210207-Flink-event-time.md

 > Watermark: 9223372036854775807
 > Watermark: 9223372036854775807

 This seems a lot better but there is a problem.
 We don't have a watermark generated for the sensor 0 at 199.
 The problem here it's our stream is keyed, so it's being processed by two different tasks.
-Watermark work per task so they don't advance at the same time.
+Watermarks generations works per task so they don't advance at the same time.
 To solve this, the easier way is to set parallelism to 1.
+Unfortunately, this approach isn't very efficient.

 Relaunching the test, we obtain the expected result: